fallenoak/reg/content/posts/wow/wmo/unified-rendering.md

 lightColor.rgb += vertexColor.rgb;
 lightColor.rgb  = saturate(lightColor.rgb + matEmissiveColor.rgb)

-{{< / highlight >}}
+{{< /highlight >}}

 This formula is found in the WMO vertex shaders, and its output is passed along to the WMO pixel shaders.
 Once in the pixel shader, `lightColor` is doubled prior to being multiplied against the sampled texture(s).

-- `dirFactor` is the typical `saturate(dot(normal, -dir))` you might see in any number of lighting implementations.
+- `dirFactor` is the direct light factor.
+It determines the amount of the direct color term to apply to the final light color.
+The value is calculated as `saturate(dot(normal, -dir))`, similar to formulas found in any number of lighting implementations.

-- `ambColor` and `dirColor` are sourced from various places according to the appropriate lighting mode for a given batch.
+- `dirColor` is the direct color term.
+Like the ambient color term, the value has different sources depending on the specific lighting mode used for a given batch.
 See the lighting modes section below for more details.

+- `ambColor` is the ambient color term.
+The value has different sources depending on the specific lighting mode used for a given batch.
+See the lighting modes section below for more details.

-- `matDiffuseColor` is always set to `0xFF7F7F7F`; ie. `vec4(0.5, 0.5, 0.5, 1.0)`.
-Presumably, this
-  term is meant to permit the use of material-specific diffuse coloring, and the value is set to a neutral default.
+- `matDiffuseColor` is the material-specific diffuse color term.
+It is always set to `vec4(0.5, 0.5, 0.5, 1.0)`.
+Presumably, this term is meant to permit the use of material-specific diffuse coloring, and the value `vec4(0.5, 0.5, 0.5, 1.0)` is effectively a neutral default.
   I have yet to find logic that sets this value to something other than the default in Wrath of the Lich King.

-- `vertexColor` is the color present in the `MOCV` chunk.
+- `vertexColor` is the vertex color term.
+It originates from the `MOCV` chunk, although the client has runtime logic to modify the values present on disk depending on certain flags.

-- `matEmissiveColor` is typically `vec3(0.0, 0.0, 0.0)`.
-When `SMOMaterial->flags` `F_SIDN` is set,
-  this constant ends up containing the `SMOMaterial->frameSidn` color.
+- `matEmissiveColor` is the material-specific emissive color term.
+It is typically set to `vec3(0.0, 0.0, 0.0)`.
+When `SMOMaterial->flags` `F_SIDN` is set, this value is set the `SMOMaterial->frameSidn` color.

 ## Lighting Modes